Still Stuck in Your Throat

-Still Stuck in Your Throat is a 2006 studio album by Fishbone, and their most recent full-length release to date.
+Still Stuck in Your Throat is a 2006 studio album by Fishbone, released in Europe on October 16, 2006, and in the United States on April 24, 2007.
 It was their first album since Fishbone and the Familyhood Nextperience Present: The Psychotic Friends Nuttwerx had been released six years previously, as well as their first to be released on an independent record label.
 It is also the first album to feature guitarist Rocky George, keyboardist Dre Gipson and trumpeter Curtis Storey, as well as their first to not feature founding member Walter A. Kibby II, who left the band in 2003, having since returned.
 Still Stuck in Your Throat was recorded in late 2005 and early 2006 with the support of David Kahne who produced all of Fishbone's recordings during the 1980s and early 1990s.
 Featuring five songs that were written during the unreleased "Hen House" sessions of 2001 (some songs of which appear on the live recording Live at the Temple Bar and More), the new album also contains six brand new tracks.